 There are hardly any places in the world, which are more synonymous to street food, than Thailand.
 The choice is enormous and there is hardly any Thai dish which is not sold somewhere in the country in a food stall.
 Competition is fierce.
 Only the stalls with the tastiest food survive.
 Soon her income surpassed, what she ever could expect to earn as a journalist in Thailand.
 The choice was made.
 After a few years of hard work, Joy sold her food stall and decided to follow another passion of hers: Traveling.

-In the following years she traveled her own and the surrounding countries and as far away as Nepal.
-In between she was working in kitchens, but as well as a tour guide in the areas she traveled.
+In the following years she traveled all over Thailand, the surrounding countries and as far away as Nepal.
+In between she was working in kitchens, but as well as an assisting tour guide in the areas she traveled.
 One of the places she stayed longer was our lovely Koh Tao.
 Here she was working part time in a resort kitchen and already teaching in the resorts cooking school.

 Meeting her first love, an Englishman, Joy spent all together one year in the UK perfecting her English language skills.

 Ending her rather nomadic life style she went back to Chumphon, her home town.
 There she put her cooking and English skills to good use managing the kitchen and customer relations of a restaurant mainly catering for travelers.
 After a change in ownership she moved on to the production of “Khong Wan” (ของหวาน; lit. “sweet things”).

 This is where the author of this article, impressed by her cooking skills and much more by herself, was able to convince her to start a new adventure.
 Being chef and crew on a sailing yacht roaming the Gulf of Thailand.
 The following years our Trip Advisor reviews were dominated by the praise of her cooking skills and wonderful personality.

 The birth of Isis and the Cooking School